 Russian is still a bit hard to find good resources to learn.
+Here I suggest some.

 When you get some basics down, there is one thing I can advise you from my experience: listen to podcasts.
 Podcasts are just like blogs but in audio (so they are like small private radio programs by amateurs about all kinds of topics).
 They are free.
-I was able to download a lot of Russian podcasts to listen to at the site Russian Podcasting.
+I was able to download a lot of Russian podcasts to listen to at the site Russian Podcasting

 The podcasts there are mostly about entertainment.
 From my experience, though, a lot of the podcasts there are not that interesting for non-native Russian speakers (and I believe that they are not interesting for native Russian speakers either).
 However, check some podcasts in the top 10 there or use the search tool if you have some topic you are interested in.
 If desperate, just try Vasily’s Weekend.